-Agriculture companies on Prince Edward Island – Hiring practices
+Agriculture on Prince Edward Island – Company hiring practices

 - PEI Bag Company, Central Bedeque